GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 - Note: link for each species were manually manually to the master document.

 ## Data
+In this link (data_inputs) you will find a zipped file with environmental layers (.tif files), shapefiles and Excel tables. setwd("C:/HSMs_KBAsCan") in your PC and unzziped the file to create a`data_input` folder.
+- Species: WCS-KBAs provided an Excel table with a set of potential species for analysis (it is important to use same colomns names).
 - Observations: we were granted access to the NatureServe Canada datasets.
-- Enviromental layers: we provide a zip file with all layers (raster and shapefiles)

 ## Software
 We used  R (x64 3.6.1) and several packages described in the methods section in the master document.
 We also used ArcGis Pro (using an R package) to connect with NatureServe Canada database and retrieve data for the analysis.

 ## Results/recomendations
 The figure below summarizes the resultg of running HSMs for 96 species.
+Intermediate results (maps, tables, etc) for each species can be accessed here.

 ![](./summary_HSMs_KBAs.png)